-The good news is that for most kids with asthma, it can be well controlled — sometimes so well that flare-ups are rare.
+The good news for most kids with asthma is that it can be controlled — sometimes so well that flare-ups are rare.

-For many families, the learning process is the hardest part of controlling asthma.
+The learning process can be the hardest part of controlling asthma.
 Between diagnosis and good control, there's much to learn and a lot to do.

 Don't be surprised or discouraged if your child has flare-ups while learning to control asthma.
 Asthma control can take a little time and energy to master, but is worth the effort!

-How long it takes to get asthma under control depends on a child's age, the severity of symptoms, how often flare-ups occur, and how willing and able the family is to follow a doctor's prescribed treatment plan.
+How long it takes to get asthma under control depends on a child's age, the severity of symptoms, how often flare-ups happen, and how willing and able the family is to follow a doctor's treatment plan.